Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/ShaderGraph.md

-# 2D Renderer and Shader Graph
+# 2D Sprite Shader Graph

 ## Creating a Lit Shader

-1. Create a new Asset by selecting __Assets > Create > Shader Graph > URP > Sprite Lit Shader Graph__.
+1. Create a new Asset by selecting **Assets > Create > Shader Graph > URP > Sprite Lit Shader Graph**.
 The Shader Graph Asset is then created in the Asset window.

    ![](Images/2D/2d-urp12-create-lit-shader.png)
    <br/>

-2. Double-click the new Asset to open the __Shader Graph__.
+2. Double-click the new Asset to open the **Shader Graph**.
    ![](Images/2D/2d-urp12-open-shader-graph.png)
    <br/>